 Life Insurance is a necessary evil.

-Well, maybe ‘evil’ is a bit of a stretch – but the idea of paying an insurer so your family isn’t left in financial ruins if you die is a bit…evil?
+Well, maybe ‘evil’ is a bit of a stretch – but the idea of paying an insurer so your family gets a million bucks when you die?

 But necessary still.